EnableX/Video-KYC-Application-Sample-for-Android/README.md

 Visit Demo Zone (https://portal.enablex.io/demo-zone/) to request a Guided Demo or Demo Access to different type of application available there.

+You may also try our Video Meeting and Webinar solutions here: https://web.enablex.io/ucaas/covid-19/

 ## 2. Installation

 ### 2.1 Pre-Requisites